-Automotive Leaf Springs Market
+Automotive Leaf Springs Market Report

 A leaf spring is a spring comprising leaves and is commonly used for suspension in the wheeled vehicles.
 It is a semi-elliptical arm consisting of one or more leaves which are strips of steel or other materials that are meant to flex under pressure yet maintain their original shape when not under pressure.
 Leaf springs are one of the oldest suspension components and are still being used in most of the LCVs and MHCVs.
 There is another type of spring called coil spring, which has a widespread usage in passenger cars.

 Over a period of time, the automotive industry has witnessed a remarkable transition in the leaf spring technology, material, style, design, etc. There are countless styles of leaf-spring suspension available worldwide featuring different mounting points, shapes, and sizes.
 At the same time, there are a lot of R&D activities happening for the development of lightweight alternatives of heavier steel leaf springs.
 Composite leaf springs are the outcome of these activities, offering significant weight saving advantage over steel springs without sacrificing performance.

 The next five years for the leaf spring market in the automotive industry seems attractive with significant growth opportunities in both, OE as well as aftermarket segments.
 The market for automotive leaf springs is set to reach an estimated value of US$ 5.8 billion in 2024, witnessing a healthy growth in the coming years.
 Several factors are bolstering the demand for leaf springs among which, rising production of LCVs and MHCVs is the biggest growth driver.
 Other noticeable driving factors are advancements in the leaf spring technology, such as parabolic leaf springs; greater demand for lightweight springs, especially composite leaf springs; and rising automotive fleet.